+These values assume a 2-meter vertical antenna separation as recommended by IMO COMSAR.1/Circ.32]

-1.3 Link layer
+A2-1.3 Link layer

 This layer ensures reliable transmission of data between ships, ship and shore, and ship and satellite.
 This layer will further be responsible for packing data into messages and providing access to the data transfer medium using time division multiple access (TDMA) techniques.